myd7349/liblsl-ci-build/README.md

 ## Used by SharpLSL

 During the [SharpLSL](https://github.com/myd7349/SharpLSL) packaging process, these liblsl binary archives are downloaded automatically and packaged into NuGet packages named SharpLSL.Native.[rid].
+Here, `[rid]` represents the runtime identifier for the specific platform.
+For details on runtime identifiers, refer to the [RID catalog](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog).

 Android: